README

 min: 1

-sub-command, you can clone the ๐ฆ AstuteSource/lazytracker and ๐ฆ AstuteSource/multicounter repositories that are forks of existing Python projects created for convenient analysis.
-To incrementally analyze these two projects with chasten
+Since chasten needs a project with Python source code as the input to its analysis sub-command, you can clone the ๐ฆ AstuteSource/lazytracker and ๐ฆ AstuteSource/multicounter repositories that are forks of existing Python projects created for convenient analysis.
+To incrementally analyze these two projects with chasten, you can type the following commands to produce a results JSON file for each project:

 - After creating a